The Data Center Rundown

 “Wanted to break up the flow of 90% of hiring related questions”

-A seasoned professional expresses dismay at the lack of fundamental understanding from companies entering the data center space, advising aspiring individuals to focus on acquiring practical, hands-on skills rather than chasing buzzwords.
+A seasoned professional expresses astonishment at the lack of fundamental understanding among companies entering the data center space, advising aspiring individuals to focus on developing practical, transferable skills rather than seeking free expertise.

 Read at r/datacenter→